Conoco: History

-Dan Moran (1888–1948, led company 1928–1947), who succeeded Marland Oil Company founder E. W. Marland as president of Marland Oil in 1928, and subsequently became the first president of the merged Conoco.
+Dan Moran (1888–1948) succeeded Marland Oil Company founder E. W. Marland as president of Marland Oil in 1928, and became the first president of the merged Conoco.
 Moran then ran Conoco for twenty years, seeing the company through economic hardships and challenges of the Great Depression of the 1930s, and retiring in 1947, the year before he died.
-The company ran into early trouble when, shortly after acquisition, it was hit by the Great New York Stock Market Crash of October 1929.
-Conoco became a key supplier to the United States federal government and its world-wide deployment of the United States Armed Forces, along with several other Allied powers and their militaries during the Second World War (1939/1941-1945).
+The company ran into trouble when, shortly after acquisition, it was hit by the Wall Street Crash of October 1929.
+Conoco became a key supplier to the United States federal government and its world-wide deployment of the United States Armed Forces, along with several other Allied powers and their militaries during the World War II.

-Under the leadership of successor Leonard F. McCollum, Conoco grew from a regional petroleum company to a global corporation in the post-war years after World War II of the late 1940s and into the 1950s.
-Another rough patch for the company came two decades later during the 1970s energy crisis, beginning with the 1973-1974 Arab oil embargo (resulting from the fourth Arab-Israeli conflict of the Yom Kippur War of October 1973), from which it did not fully recover until 1981, when Conoco became a subsidiary of former corporate rival DuPont company of Wilmington, Delaware.
+Under the leadership of successor Leonard F. McCollum, Conoco grew from a regional petroleum company to a global corporation in the post-war years of the late 1940s and into the 1950s.
+Another upheaval for the company came two decades later during the 1970s energy crisis, which began with the 1973–1974 Arab oil embargo following the fourth Arab-Israeli conflict of the Yom Kippur War of October 1973.
+The company did not fully recover until 1981, when Conoco became a subsidiary of former corporate rival but then white knight DuPont company of Wilmington, Delaware.